Monopoly

 A monopoly may also have monopsony control of a sector of a market.
+A monopsony is a market situation in which there is only one buyer.
 Likewise, a monopoly should be distinguished from a cartel (a form of oligopoly), in which several providers act together to coordinate services, prices or sale of goods.
 Monopolies, monopsonies and oligopolies are all situations in which one or a few entities have market power and therefore interact with their customers (monopoly or oligopoly), or suppliers (monopsony) in ways that distort the market.

-Monopolies can be established by a government, form naturally, or form by integration.
+Monopolies can be formed by mergers and integrations, form naturally, or be established by a government.
 In many jurisdictions, competition laws restrict monopolies due to government concerns over potential adverse effects.
-Holding a dominant position or a monopoly in a market is often not illegal in itself, however certain categories of behavior can be considered abusive and therefore incur legal sanctions when business is dominant.
+Holding a dominant position or a monopoly in a market is often not illegal in itself; however, certain categories of behavior can be considered abusive and therefore incur legal sanctions when business is dominant.
 A government-granted monopoly or legal monopoly, by contrast, is sanctioned by the state, often to provide an incentive to invest in a risky venture or enrich a domestic interest group.
 Patents, copyrights, and trademarks are sometimes used as examples of government-granted monopolies.
 The government may also reserve the venture for itself, thus forming a government monopoly, for example with a state-owned company.

 Monopolies may be naturally occurring due to limited competition because the industry is resource intensive and requires substantial costs to operate (e.g., certain railroad systems).

 Market structures

-Market structure is determined by following factors:
+Market structure is determined by the following factors: